Physical Address

 Starlink’s Madagascar launch announcement comes a few days after it confirmed a timeframe for activating the service in Lesotho.

-This leaves South Africa missing from Starlink launch.
+This leaves South Africa missing from the Starlink launch.

 By year-end, South Africa will be surrounded by countries enjoying its satellite internet access.